• Skip to primary navigation

 Special Equipment needed to make this recipe is a pizzelle iron.

-To make chocolate pizzelle use 1 cup all-purpose flour sifted with 1/4 cup unsweetened cocoa powder (I do not use the anise flavor-only vanilla).
+To make chocolate pizzelle use 1 cup all-purpose flour (142 grams) sifted with ¼ cup unsweetened cocoa powder (21 grams) and ½ teaspoon of espresso powder.
+Omit the anise extract.

 Please keep in mind that the nutritional information provided below is just a rough estimate and variations can occur depending on the specific ingredients used.